wjassim/WARP-Q/README.md

 The problem is that the existing objective speech quality models (e.g., ViSQOL, POLQA) cannot be used to accurately evaluate the quality of coded speech from generative models as they penalise based on signal differences not apparent in subjective listening test results.
 Motivated by this observation, we propose the WARP-Q metric, which is robust to low perceptual signal changes introduced by low bit rate neural vocoders.
 An evaluation using waveform matching, parametric and generative neural vocoder based codecs as well as channel and environmental noise shows that WARP-Q has better correlation and codec quality ranking for novel codecs compared to traditional metrics as well as the versatility of capturing other types of degradations, such as additive noise and transmission channel degradations.

-The algorithm of WARP-Q metric consists of four processing stages:
-- Pre-processing: silent non-speech segments from reference and degraded signals are detected and removed using a voice activity detection (VAD) algorithm.
-- Feature extraction: Mel frequency cepstral coefficients (MFCCs) representations of the reference and degraded signals are first generated.
-The obtained MFCCs representations are then normalised so that they have the same segmental statistics (zero mean and unit variance) using the cepstral mean and variance normalisation (CMVN)
-- Similarity comparison: WARP-Q uses the SDTW algorithm to estimate the similarity between the reference degraded signals in the MFCC domain.
-It first divides the normalised MFCCs of the degraded signal into a number, $L$, of patches.
-For each degraded patch $X$, the SDTW algorithm then computes the accumulated alignment cost between $X$ and the reference MFCC matrix $Y$.
-- Subsequence score aggregation: the final quality score is representd by a median value of all alighnmetn costs.

 Figure 1 shows illustrates a block diagram of the proposed algorithm.
 Futher details about each processing stage are avaible in [1].

 <p align="center">